Elf (musical): Broadway

 After a 2009 workshop, the musical officially opened for a limited holiday engagement at the Al Hirschfeld Theatre on Broadway on November 14, 2010, following previews from November 2, 2010.
 Casey Nicholaw directed.
 The final performance took place January 2, 2011 after a run of 15 preview and 57 regular performances.
 A Broadway cast recording was released on November 1, 2011.
 Leading the original cast was Wicked and Jersey Boys star Sebastian Arcelus, who was joined by Broadway alums Amy Spanger and Beth Leavel.

 Following the success of the 2010 production, the musical returned to the Al Hirschfeld for a second holiday season beginning November 9, 2012, on a run through January 6, 2013.
 This new production featured a revised book and a new opening number, "Happy All the Time".

-Elf returned to Broadway for a limited holiday engagement at the Marquis Theatre, with previews from November 9, 2024, an official opening on November 17; it closed on January 4, 2025.
+Elf returned to Broadway at the Marquis Theatre, with previews from November 9, 2024, and an official opening on November 17; it closed on January 4, 2025.
 The staging reproduced the 2022 London production.
-It starred Grey Henson as Buddy the Elf and Sean Astin as Santa Claus and Mr. Greenway, with Kayla Davion as Jovie, Ashley Brown as Emily, Michael Hayden as Walter, Kai Edgar as Michael, Jennifer Sanchez as Deb and Kalen Allen as Store Manager and Hot Dog Vendor.
+It starred Grey Henson as Buddy and Sean Astin as Santa and Mr. Greenway, with Kayla Davion as Jovie, Ashley Brown as Emily, Michael Hayden as Walter, Kai Edgar as Michael, Jennifer Sanchez as Deb and Kalen Allen as Store Manager and Hot Dog Vendor.
 The creative team was identical to the one for the West End productions in 2022 and 2023, with the addition of Peter Fitzgerald on the sound design.
 It was produced by Temple Live Entertainment, Crossroads Live North America and Nederlander Presentations.
+The production set a box office record at the Marquis.